lnikon/dotfiles/README.md

 ### Tmux

-Nothing speacial yet...
+Nothing special yet...
 Juse mouse is set on and splits are opening in the same path :)

 Take a rest.